MichaelRingleb/Auto_Polymerization/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Automated Polymer Synthesis and Characterization Platform**
+**Automated, Robust, and Modular Polymer Synthesis and Characterization Platform**

-The Auto_Polymerization platform is a comprehensive automated system for polymer synthesis, monitoring, purification, and functionalization.
-It integrates NMR spectroscopy, UV-VIS spectroscopy, and automated liquid handling to provide end-to-end polymer synthesis workflows.
+The Auto_Polymerization platform is a robust, modular, and fully automated system for polymer synthesis, monitoring, purification, and functionalization.
+It integrates NMR and UV-VIS spectroscopy, automated liquid handling, and comprehensive error-safe hardware control to provide end-to-end, reproducible polymer synthesis workflows.
+All modules are designed with DRY (Don't Repeat Yourself) principles, batch processing, and robust error handling for maximum reliability, maintainability, and extensibility.
+All hardware actions are logged, and all modules and functions include comprehensive, standardized docstrings.

 ---